 Researchers at Texas A&M University’s College of Engineering have developed a miniaturized version a human vein called the Vein-Chip device.
 And they believe it will help doctors predict your DVT risk.

 Basically, the Vein-Chip allows researchers to test various risk factors, including gender, race, ethnicity and more, to see how they impact DVT risk.
 The hope is that this technology will help our fellow vein specialists personalize your DVT treatment protocols.

 That’s one exciting development in DVT prevention and treatment protocols.
-Now let’s explore some other key findings.
+Because, with targeted anti-clotting therapy, we could prevent dangerous bleeding episodes.
+So, now that we’ve discovered some new tech developments, let’s explore some other key findings.